Sportswear: Golf attire

-Golf has a long tradition of specialized attire—attire that reflects the tradition of Scottish aristocrats taking in fresh air while walking around the golf course, swinging their golf clubs, and exercising in a refined, genteel sort of way.
-Golf attire though, is also being influenced by modern fabrics and trends that stress function and durability.
+Golf has a long tradition of specialized attire that reflects the clothing of Scottish aristocrats taking in fresh air while walking around the golf course.
+Golf attire is also being influenced by modern fabrics and trends that stress function and durability.
 Golfers, like athletes in other sports, are athletes first, and public figures second.
-Athletes in all sports are showing a preference for moisture-wicking fabrics, crisp details, and modern fashionable colors.
+Athletes in all sports, including golf, are showing a preference for more freeing and absorbent clothes.

 Snow gear and ski apparel

 Professional USA ski racer Lindsey Vonn dressed for a race.

 Different types of attire are needed for extreme weather conditions like snow.
 Thicker coats or jackets, gloves and boots are necessities in the cold.
 Winter sports such as snowboarding and skiing require the riders and skiers to be properly geared in the snow.
 Snow jackets differ from casual coats such that they may be packed with extra insulation and thicker coating materials.
 The insulation is usually made with down, which is the layer of fine feathers from geese or ducks.
 These feathers are naturally insulated to keep the birds warm in the harsh winter weathers.
 The feathers trap air inside and keep the body heat from flowing out.
 Down is also considered to be the highest quality of insulation for jackets.
 It is light and compressible.
 Alternative types of insulation are being invented including: synthetic microfibers and polyester-based insulation.
 These materials perform as well as down if not better and are becoming popular in the markets with the help of major brands using such materials for their equipment.

 Winter gear must also be flexible so that it may offer a wide range of movement.
 An ideal jacket would have enough insulation to be warm but light, it should be made with material that are not restricting.
 Jackets with down will be light and warm but they tend to be more expensive.
 Also down jackets usually are not water-resistant.
 Synthetic insulated jackets, however, are water-resistant and cheaper than down but lose their insulating factors and are heavier.